rayyan35p/tp/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `TaskHubParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddEmployeeCommand`) which the `TaskHubParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `TaskHubParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddEmployeeCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddEmployeeCommand`) which the `TaskHubParser` returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddEmployeeCommandParser`, `DeleteEmployeeCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component